Cambridge District Scout Archive

 FSE 1st/2nd Cambridgeshire (Girton) 1984 – c 2018

 In 1984 the Group became members of the FSE (now ESF) Iceni Province.
 They were one of 14 ESF Groups in England (numbers post 2010).
 The group prospered for a number of years eventually stopping around the start of the Covid lockdown.
-The warrant holders were deemed to have resigned and other leaders asked about their intentions.
+At the 1084 change of association the warrant holders were deemed to have resigned and other leaders asked about their intentions.
 Written details are lacking for this event.

 JWR Archivist Aug 2022